Bumblebee-3/btw/README.md

-# Bumblebee Voice Assistant (Hyprland, Bash Orchestrator)
+# Bumblebee Trusts Wikipedia (BTW)

-A simple Siri-style assistant for Linux/Hyprland that uses a Bash orchestrator, a small Python recorder with VAD, and lightweight YAD HTML views.
-Speech-to-text runs on Groq Whisper, responses come from the Mistral API, and audio playback uses ALSA.
+A simple Siri-style assistant for Linux/Hyprland made using speech-to-text from Groq Whisper,and the responses come from the Mistral API.

 ## Overview
 - Listening is handled by `vad_record.py` (webrtcvad) and auto-stops on silence.